 To make renewals simple and accessible, you will be able to complete and submit the certificate renewal form online through your Technical Safety BC account.

 If you don’t currently have an online services account you can register by going to: https://portal.technicalsafetybc.ca/login.
 See a visual guide that provides detailed steps to guide you through the process.
 Our client services team will also be happy to support you with online services registration and online certificate renewal.

-The cost for renewing a certificate of qualification is proposed at $100 per three-year term, based on the principle of cost recovery.
+The cost for renewing a certificate of qualification is $100 per three-year term, based on the principle of cost recovery.
 The consultation on the proposed fee closed on September 13, 2017.